fekepp/dlubm-ldfu-eval/README.md

     $ ./scripts/docker-stack-dlubm-deploy

 ----
-Deploy the DLUBM stack by setting the Docker environment to a Docker Swarm manager and deploying the DLUBM stack.
+Deploy the DLUBM stack by setting the Docker environment to a Docker Swarm manager and deploying the DLUBM stack that has been previously generated and saved in the *docker-compose.yml* file.
 #### Update Dynamic DNS
 Retrieve instance IP adresses.